MSIG

 Renewal Journey: Manual Tracking and Missed Upsells

 Renewals often slip through the cracks due to manual tracking and missing reminders.
 Agents must wait on customer documents and follow up for payments, turning a simple renewal into a drawn-out process.
+Without cues for upselling or cross-selling, valuable opportunities are lost along the way.

 Effort curve and pain points encountered when renewing a policy

-Foundations of a Scalable UI
+Macro Layouts for a Scalable UI

 At its core, the product was a multi-step data entry application.
 Every task required agents to move through complex forms and validations.
 We treated the interface like a system — built from modular blocks for navigation, data entry, and context.
 This made the multi-step flow scalable and responsive across screens